tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 {{% /warning %}}

 With this command Docker will build the images and its context, being the latter comprised of all the files located in the same path as your dockerfile.
 As a result of this it is generally advised to place your dockerfiles in a directory with just the files it requires in order to ensure the building process is as efficient as posible.
-I you want to learn more about the build command and its options you can visit [this site](https://docs.docker.com/engine/reference/commandline/build/).
+If you want to learn more about the build command and its options you can visit [this site](https://docs.docker.com/engine/reference/commandline/build/).

 {{% tip %}}